codepr/webcrawler-from-scratch/webcrawler/crawling-logic.md

 	// times it also defines which robots.txt rules to follow while crawling a
 	// domain, depending on the directives specified by the site admin UserAgent string
+    // PolitenessFixedDelay represents the delay to wait between subsequent
+	// calls to the same domain, it'll taken into consideration against a
+	// robots.txt if present and against the last response time, taking always
+	// the major between these last two.
+Robots.txt has the precedence.
+	PolitenessFixedDelay time.Duration
 }

 // WebCrawler is the main object representing a crawler